-Fig. 7: DR of C4.5 and ANN classifiers on five flow exporters using DNS traffic only on all data sets
+Fig. 8.
+FPRs of the C4.5 and ANN classifiers on five flow exporters using DNS traffic only on all data sets. (a) C4.5. (b) ANN.

-(as the best performing classifier in this experiment) is improved by DNS filtering by an average of 3% in terms of DR and 4% in terms of FPR using all five exporters.
-However, these results suggest that again Tranalyzer seems to be the winner when DNS filtering is in use with better DR and acceptable FPR.
+TABLE IV C4.5 Classification Results Using the Tranalyzer Feature Set With HTTP Filter of C4.5 (as the best performing classifier in this experiment) is improved by DNS filtering by an average of 3% in terms of DR and 4% in terms of FPR using all five exporters.
+However, these results suggest that, again, Tranalyzer is the winner when DNS filtering is in use with better DR and acceptable FPR.